Australia's scandal-hit deputy PM quits

 With Foreign Minister Julie Bishop also out of the country, the role has been assumed by Senate leader Mathias Cormann, who said ahead of Joyce's decision that any harassment claim must be taken seriously.

+"I understand that a formal complaint has been made, and that that complaint is being investigated.
+I mean, at this point, that is really all that I have to say about it."

-Joyce called the claim "spurious and defamatory" and said he wanted it investigated by the authorities.
+Joyce called the allegation "spurious and defamatory" and said he wanted it investigated by the authorities.

 "I have asked that that be referred to the police," he said, while admitting it had been "the straw that broke the camel's back".